punam03/To-Do-List-MEAN-Stack-Application/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
 =======
 # To-Do-List-MEAN-Stack-Application
-A simple and responsive To-Do List app built with the MEAN stack (MongoDB, Express, Angular, Node.js).
+A simple and responsive To-Do List app built with the MEAN stack.
 Supports adding, editing, deleting, and viewing tasks with a clean UI and RESTful APIs.
 >>>>>>> 3ea3dd24fb490a74ef1b5b910eac7ba979609f90